-All international students must be on campus by August 18, 2018.
-Undergraduates will attend International Undergraduate Orientation (IUO) from August 18-20.
-Graduate students are required to attend ISSS Orientation on August 20.
+All international students must be on campus by January 2019.
+Undergraduates will attend International Undergraduate Orientation (IUO).
+Graduate students are required to attend ISSS Orientation.

 The Denver Airport Station is located at Denver International Airport at the DEN Transit Center, Level 1, adjacent to the Westin Denver International Airport.
 The DEN Transit Center can be accessed at the south end of Jeppesen Terminal by exiting through the glass doors and taking the escalator or elevator down to ground level.
 The AB Bus Route comes to Boulder and you can check the departure times and pick-up locations on the screens in the Denver Airport Station.
 Exact fare is required on boarding the bus or you can buy a ticket from the SkyRide counter.
 As of this writing, the fare is $9 and NO TIP for public transportation and estimated travel time is two hours from departure.
 Click here for more information on the RTD Skyride.